meipeihe/ramdaInReact/README.md

 ## Describe

 This is react web command app implemented with elegant ramda.
-I take part in a interview and ask me to write this app with react, I think the code is beautiful when I use ramda.
+I take part in a interview and ask me to write this app with react in two days.
+I think the code is beautiful when I use ramda.
 Hope you like it, too.